 Anything else you want to know about our application process?
 This list of frequently asked questions is a good place to start.

 The abbreviation stands for Adrian Dalsey, Larry Hillblom and Robert Lynn, three US businessmen who formed the company in 1969.

 We want our personnel to continually develop.
 That is why we offer our employees an extensive selection of professional and personal development opportunities.
-Through various on-site training programs, as well as on our online learning portal, we offer a wide range of opportunities for further education, training and development.
+Through various on-site training programmes, as well as on our online learning portal, we offer a wide range of opportunities for further education, training and development.
 On-the-job training that’s crucial for you to gain skills, plus knowledge and certification to support you in responding better to the demands of your job is also provided.
-Driver-training courses and other traffic-safety programs as part of DHL’s Road Safety Code are also available.
+Driver-training courses and other traffic-safety programmes as part of DHL’s Road Safety Code are also available.

 At DHL, you have all the opportunities you’d expect to be offered by a global company.
 This includes transfers between corporate divisions as well as assignments abroad.